Getting Started in a Nutshell

 So, let's go on feeding it with two service definitions for different use cases:

-Create the following two files in folder ./srv
+To do so, create the following two files in folder ./srv and fill them with this content:

 using { sap.capire.bookshop as my } from '../db/schema';